 They help you live your life proactively, according to your values, personality, desires…

 Don’t fall into the trap and work (only) for someone else’s dreams.

 And when it comes to productivity, by having a goal you’ll already have a pretty good sense of what is important on your to-do list.

 How can I make the biggest impact on X at this moment?

-You may know your goal, but (as you’re probably already well aware of) it may consist of a number of tasks which compete for priority.
+You may know your goal, but (as you’re probably already well aware of) it may consist of a number of tasks that compete for priority.

 How to pick the most important one to start with it first?